Cartier duality for gerbes of vector bundles: Preliminaries

 Given $f\colon Y\to X$ a map in $\n{C}$ we let $f^*_1\colon \cat{Pr}^{\kappa}_{\ob{D},X}\to \cat{Pr}^{\kappa}_{\ob{D},Y}$ be the corresponding pullback functor.
 If $f\in E$ we let $f_{1,!}\colon \cat{Pr}^{\kappa}_{\ob{D},Y}\to \cat{Pr}^{\kappa}_{\ob{D},X}$ be the lower $!$-functor\footnote{The lower-index ``$1$'' refers to the categorical level where the $*$-pullback and the $!$-pushforward are defined.}.
 We refer to \cite[Theorem 4.2.4]{HeyerMannSix} for a more explicit description of such maps when restricted to the category of kernels $\ob{K}_{\ob{D},-}$. \end{definition}

-\begin{remark} The functor \eqref{eqPresentableKernels} has a significant enhancement if $E=\ob{all}$ consists of all $!$-able arrows.
+\begin{remark} The functor \eqref{eqPresentableKernels} has a significant enhancement if $E=\ob{all}$ consists of all $!$-able arrows, this can always be assumed by restricting the six functor formalism from $\n{C}$ to $\n{C}_E$.
 Namely, if $\ob{D}\colon \Corr(\n{C})\to \cat{Pr}^{\kappa}$ is a six functor formalism in the full span category of $\n{C}$, Stefanich proved in \cite{StefanichCategorification} that $\ob{D}$ promotes to a lax symmetric monoidal functor of symmetric monoidal $2$-categories

 from the $2$-category of spans of $\n{C}$ (he even proved all the higher categorical analogues of this statement).
 A special consequence of this is the \textit{ambidexterity} of the six functors at the $2$-categorical level, namely, if $f\colon Y\to X$ is a morphism in $\n{C}$ then the induced functor $f_!\colon \cat{Pr}^{\kappa}_{\ob{D},Y}\to \cat{Pr}^{\kappa}_{\ob{D},X}$ is naturally both left and right adjoint to the pullback functor $f^*\colon \cat{Pr}^{\kappa}_{\ob{D},X}\to \cat{Pr}^{\kappa}_{\ob{D},Y}$, and this adjunction is natural and preserved under pullbacks along $X$, see \cite[Lemma 4.2.7]{HeyerMannSix}. \end{remark}